 Read on to discover 8 uses for your lavender harvest.

 There are many types of lavender.
 I like the ones with long stalks and big flower heads.
 All lavender is fragrant and fantastic for medicinal, cosmetic, and culinary uses.
-Lavandula angustifolia, in it’s many varieties are low maintenance and drought tolerant plants.
+Lavandula angustifolia, in its many varieties, are low maintenance and drought tolerant plants.

-Lavender will soothe and calm nerves and has been used in herbal preparations to treat anxiety, depression and sleeplessness.
+Lavender will soothe and calm nerves and has been used in herbal preparations to treat anxiety, depression, and sleeplessness for ages.
 Known for its antiseptic and anti-inflammatory properties, it helps heal minor burns and bug bites.

 It’s Harvest Time

 By the third and fourth year, your lavender plant will fully mature and bring you the potential of hundreds of blooms.
 A plant, properly cared for, will live about 10 years.

-The best time for your lavender harvest is in the morning, when the plant is dry and the sun is less intense.
+The best time for your lavender harvest is in the morning when the plant is dry and the sun is less intense.
 This preserves more of the essential oil in the blossoms.